rafal-bedkowski/mathEdu/README.md

 ## Setup

 git clone the project on your machine
-locally install the npm webpack `npm install --save-dev webpack`
+install parcel `npm install --save-dev parcel`

 Scripts you can use:

-`npm build` - to run webpack dev-server development mode
+`start` - to run parcel dev-server development mode
-`npm build` - to run production mode
+`build` - to run production mode

 ## About Me